Textualize/textual/docs/introduction.md

 To see our widgets with we first need to yield them from the app's `compose()` method:

-The new line in `Stopwatch.compose()` yields a single `Container` object which will create a scrolling list.
+The new line in `Stopwatch.compose()` yields a single `Container` object which will create a scrolling list of stopwatches.
 When classes contain other widgets (like `Container`) they will typically accept their child widgets as positional arguments.
-We want to start the app with three stopwatches, so we construct three `Stopwatch` instances as child widgets of the container.
+We want to start the app with three stopwatches, so we construct three `Stopwatch` instances and pass them to the container's constructor.

 ### The unstyled app